IVCenter/Open-Audio-Server/README.md

     Otherwise, if you want to go with default options you can just type `cmake ..`
 4. Then, you can compile with `make` and install with `make install`
 5. To generate documentation with Doxygen, use `make docs`
+6. Look at the sample configuration file `sample_oas_config.xml` to view or set runtime server options, such as port address and audio output device.

 Usage
 -----